Musketeer-H2020/Hackathon2021/README.md

 1. preprocess -> It is executed once at the begining of the training procedure.
 It receives the local dataset and returns a also a dataset.
 It can be used to perform modifications over the training dataset that will remain constant along the training procedure.
 2. process -> It will be executed every training iteration.
 It recieves the neural network, the dataset and the training parameters (batch size and number of epochs) and returns the neural network to be sent back to the master node.

+You can test you attack in an scenario with no defences using the scripts provided in the hackthon.

+In the Hackathon, for the final evaluation, we will run the script for the master and the honest workers, and participants must run the script with the malicious workers.

+We will evaluate the following scenarios:

+-No defences
+-Unknown defence 1
+-Unknown defence 2

 ## File Description
 ***